andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/17-horse.png" alt="Horse">
   <figcaption class="figure-caption">I found a book about the conflict in written
-  in Norwegian, but seeing as I don't speak Norwegian the only thing I was able to glean from it was this cool photo of a dude on a horse.</figcaption>
+  in Norwegian, but seeing as I don't speak Norwegian the only thing I was able to glean from it was this cool drawing of a dude on a horse.</figcaption>
 </figure>

 The Norwegian Constitution is the second oldest working national constitution in